-Potential Threats Arising from the Provision of Tax Return Preparation Services All Audit Clients
+Potential Threats Arising from the Provision of Tax Return Preparation Services

-- 604.6 A1 Providing tax return preparation services does not usually create a threat because: - (a) Tax return preparation services are based on historical information and principally involve analysis and presentation of such historical information under existing tax law, including precedents and established practice; and

-(b) Tax returns are subject to whatever review or approval process the tax authority considers appropriate.
+- 604.6 A1 Providing tax return preparation services does not usually create a threat because: - (a) Tax return preparation services are based on historical information and principally involve analysis and presentation of such historical information under existing tax law, including precedents and established practice; and - (b) Tax returns are subject to whatever review or approval process the tax authority considers appropriate.

-B. Tax Calculations for the Purpose of Preparing Accounting Entries
+B. Tax Calculations for the Purpose of Preparing Accounting Entries entries supporting tax assets or liabilities in the financial statements of the audit client

-Tax calculation services involves the preparation of calculations of current and deferred tax liabilities or assets for the purpose of preparing accounting entries supporting tax assets or liabilities in the financial statements of the audit client.
+604.7 A1 Tax calculation services involves the preparation of calculations of current and deferred tax liabilities or assets for the purpose of preparing accounting